-The final bonus rates payable at maturity or contractual retirement on conventional with-profits and UWP policies are reviewed at least twice each year.
+The final bonus rates payable at maturity or contractual retirement on with-profits policies are reviewed at least twice each year.
 Final bonus rates are generally investigated after any proposed changes to regular and interim bonuses have been determined.

 At each declaration the strategy is determined.
 Issues considered would typically include: